Azure/iotedge-lorawan-starterkit/Docs/quickstart.md

     - **Deploy Device** - Do you want demo end devices to be already provisioned (one using OTAA and one using ABP)?
 If yes set this to true, the code located in the [Arduino folder](/Arduino) would be ready to use immediately.
     - **Reset pin** - The reset pin of your gateway (the value should be 7 for the Seed Studio LoRaWam, 25 for the IC880A)
     - **Region** - In what region are you operating your device (currently only EU868 and US915 is supported)
+    - **useAzureMonitor** - You can opt out of using Azure Monitor services for observability on the deployed components.

     The deployment would take c.a.
 10 minutes to complete.